FrankLef/cookiecutter-dsci/README.md

 ### Step 5 Install `pre-commit`

-Once `.git` is setup, make sure to include the pre-commit script in `.git` by running this command from the poetry shell
+Once `.git` is setup, make sure to include the pre-commit script in `.git` by running `pre-commit install` from the poetry shell.
+Also `pre-commit update` ensures that the `black`, `flake8` etc. are up-to-date.
+Sometimes warnings appear about the 'rev' field being mutable, using this `pre-commit update` usually resolves this.

-    poetry run pre-commit install

-Sometimes warnings appear about the 'rev' field being mutable.
-Using this command usually resolves this

-    pre-commit autoupdate
+These steps are encoded in the Makefile and can be run as follows

+    make pre_commit

 It is also a good idea to run the hooks against all files when adding a new hook